*Warning: Major spoilers ahead for Wicked.*

 Jack Haley as the Tin Man in The Wizard of Oz and Ethan Slater as Boq in Wicked.
 Authenticated News / Getty Images / Universal Pictures.

-The character who becomes the Tin Man in The Wizard of Oz is present in Wicked: Part One – you just might not have realised.
+The character who becomes the Tin Man in The Wizard of Oz was also present in Wicked: Part One – you just might not have realised.

 He’s Boq Woodsman (Ethan Slater), the nervous munchkin who attends Shiz University with Elphaba and Glinda and ends up in an unrequited love triangle with Glinda and Elphaba’s sister, Nessarose.